 How are societal values translated into economic measurements?
 What are the root causes of economic injustice on a local and global scale?
 What are potential solutions to poverty and systems level change?

-Our 3-year project, Youth Building a New Economy, brings together cohorts of youth ages 15 – 25 twice a year for a 10-week program to learn about and develop their own answers to these questions.
-Every two weeks, we come together to explore different topics, learn from community and business innovators and change makers, work on shared projects, and develop leadership skills through activities and discussion.
+Our project, Youth Building a New Economy, brings together 15 youth ages 15 – 25 twice a year for a 10-week program to learn about and develop their own answers to these questions.
+We come together to learn from community and business innovators, work on shared projects, and develop leadership skills through activities and discussion.

 Projects and initiatives our cohort members have been involved in:

 - Engaging with the City of Vancouver, the provincial government, policy makers and employers around youth priorities for poverty reduction and policy solutions

 - Data mapping of social enterprises in the Downtown East Side